-There were 12 different survey maps altogether, and some of these are used as background to present the Project results (see pages 6 - 12).
-The 67 Watch-points are marked on these maps (There is no Watch-point 43).
+There were 12 different survey maps altogether, and some of these are used as background to present the Project results (see pages 6 - 14).
+The 67 Watch-points are marked on these maps (there is no Watch-point 43).

-It was intended to start the survey on 5 April, and hold it each Thursday until 10 May.
+It was intended to start the survey on 4 April, and hold it each Thursday until 9 May.
 This was similar to the timetable followed in the previous six years, which started two weeks earlier than the 2011 survey because more Grouse were observed on the earlier survey dates in 2011.

 However, in view of the poor recording conditions on several surveys in 2012, the local weather forecast was again used, so a planned survey could be postponed in advance if conditions were likely to be unsuitable (rain or strong winds).
-As a result, several planned surveys were cancelled, but all except one of the nine that were held took place in reasonably good conditions.

-Ideally, a count should be made at each Watch-point three times.
-It was originally intended to record every Thursday between 5 April and 10 May.
-However, bad weather forecasts meant that the first two of those counts, on 5 and 12 April, were cancelled, and additional counts were added on 7, 15, 17, 22 and 24 May, to try and ensure that three counts were carried out at each Watch-point.
+It was originally intended to record every Thursday between 4 April and 9 May (six dates).
+However, bad weather forecasts meant that four of those counts, on 4 and 25 April, and 2 and 9 May, were cancelled, and additional counts were added on 8 and 29 April, and 7, 13, 14, and 16 May (eight dates altogether), to try and ensure that three counts were carried out at each Watch-point.
 Unfortunately, there were fewer participants available on the new dates than there would have been on the dates planned originally.
-Based on previous experience, counts would not have been arranged after 15 May, as the Grouse become less active as they settle down to breed, but the bad weather in the first half of April delayed the onset of breeding, and high numbers were counted on 15 May, so it was decided to extend the recording period.
+Based on previous experience, counts were not arranged after 16 May, as the Grouse become less active as they settle down to breed, and the activity level on this date was poor, suggesting that further counts would have been pointless.